ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

 -   `IDENTIFIED WITH ldap SERVER 'server_name'`
 -   `IDENTIFIED WITH kerberos` or `IDENTIFIED WITH kerberos REALM 'realm'`

-For identifacation with sha256_hash using `SALT` - hash must be calculated from concatination of 'password' and 'salt'.
+For identification with sha256_hash using `SALT` - hash must be calculated from concatination of 'password' and 'salt'.

 ## User Host {#user-host}